isomerpages/mol-articles/financial-articles/support-schemes.md

 # <a name="top"></a>The economic fallout of COVID-19 continues to take its toll.

-Whether you have lost your job (including self-employment) or suffered a drop in income, you should know that help is available to get you through this.
+Whether you have lost your job (including self-employment) or suffered a drop in income due to COVID-19, you should know that help is available to get you through this.

 The government has committed close to 100 billion dollars to stabilise the economy and protect livelihoods.